FreeBSD jail: Goals

 Unlike chroot jail, which only restricts processes to a particular view of the filesystem, the FreeBSD jail mechanism restricts the activities of a process in a jail with respect to the rest of the system.
 In effect, jailed processes are sandboxed.
 They are bound to specific IP addresses, and a jailed process cannot access divert or routing sockets.
 Raw sockets are also disabled by default, but may be enabled by setting the security.jail.allow_raw_sockets sysctl option.
 Additionally, interaction between processes that are not running in the same jail is restricted.

 The jail(8) utility and jail(2) system call first appeared in FreeBSD 4.0.
 New utilities (for example jls(8) to list jails) and system calls (for example jail_attach(2) to attach a new process to a jail) that render jail management much easier were added in FreeBSD 5.1.
-The jail subsystem received further significant updates with FreeBSD 7.2, including support for multiple IPv4 and IPv6 addresses per jail and support for binding jails to specific CPUs.
+The jail subsystem received further significant updates with FreeBSD 7.2, including support for multiple IPv4 and IPv6 addresses per jail and support for binding jails to specific central processing units.

 Virtualization

 With jail it is possible to create environments, each having its own set of utilities installed and its own configuration.
 Jails permit software packages to view the system egoistically, as if each package had the machine to itself.
 Jails can also have their own, independent, jailed superusers.

-The FreeBSD jail does not however achieve true virtualization; it does not allow the virtual machines to run different kernel versions than that of the base system.
-All jails share the same kernel.
-There is no support for clustering or process migration.